Zhu Dehai: Deportation and death

 At the time of the Pamphlet Incident, Zhu was under house arrest by rebel groups driven by Mao Yuanxin's call to depose Zhu.
 Cadres of the People's Liberation Army negotiated with rebels to save him from house arrest, moving Zhu to confinement in a hospital under the surveillance of Red Guards.
-During the Pamphlet Incident, the local Communist Party committee deported Zhu from Yanbian, not only because of pressure from rebels but also for his security.
+During the Pamphlet Incident, the local CCP committee deported Zhu from Yanbian, not only because of pressure from rebels but also for his security.

 On 18 April 1967, the party sent Zhu to Beijing.
 In Beijing, he reportedly worked with other deported high-ranking cadres in a farm.
 In September 1969, the party sent him to a countryside town near Wuhan.
 It is still not clear who was responsible for this decision.
 Zhu was forced to work in a farm with other farm workers, concealing his former position and name.
 After his deportation, Zhu developed a respiratory disease, which later turned out to be lung cancer.
 On 3 July 1972, he died from lung cancer at a hospital in Wuhan.
+In 1978, following the third plenary session of the 11th Central Committee of the Chinese Communist Party, the CCP Yanbian Autonomous Prefecture Committee made a decision to posthumously rehabilitate and restore his reputation.